This page contains a number of games we’ve designed or collaborated on. We also have an overview of types of games that

 A scenario planning game, involving a custom-made deck of cards to help explore different economic, social, political and technological trends.
-Run to investgate how the future of work might play out and to inspire a volume of sci-fi stories that further explore these scenarios.
-The game and anthology yeilded great results.
+Run to investigate how the future of work might play out and to inspire a volume of sci-fi stories that further explore these scenarios.
+The game and anthology yielded great results.

 A game designed for and used at multiple conferences, asking the audience to roleplay as the Trust and Safety team at a large internet social media website.
 Players must make hard choices about how to deal with a wide variety of controversial content.
 Video of the game at COMO.